 You certainly don’t need to cut down your beautiful laburnum tree if you are a childminder.
 But you should prune off the lower branches which will keep the seeds out of reach of young children or put a fence around the bottom.
 Most importantly is to tell the children not to eat them and explain why.
-Apparently it takes quite a large quantity of the seed pods to cause any real harm to a child, but I wouldn’t chance it.
+Apparently it takes quite a large quantity of the seed pods to cause any real harm to a child, but don’t chance it.
 If a child eats any laburnum seeds seek medical advice.

 People bring mistletoe into their houses at Christmas and put little sprigs over doorways to kiss under.
 But mistletoe is actually poisonous and poisoning can occur when you eat any part of the plant, especially the leaves.
 You can also be poisoned from drinking a tea created from the leaves or berries.
 So watch out!
 If someone ‘lovingly’ tries to feed you mistletoe berries while kissing you underneath a sprig, they are probably actually trying to murder you!

 D: Daffodil Bulbs

 The bulbs of daffodils are poisonous if you eat them.
 Apparently what happens is that people find them in the shed and think they are onion bulbs and then cook stews with them by accident thinking they are cooking onions.
 The resulting meal will taste very strange and make you sick.
 It could even kill you.
 When you see this box of bulbs you can see why it’s not as crazy as it initially sounds!